Pranayama Benefits & Daily Breathing Techniques for a Longer Life

 The body needs oxygen-rich blood to function and create energy.
 Oxygen is carried through the blood in two ways:

-1: Oxygen attaching to haemoglobin (protein inside red blood cells)
+1: Oxygen attaching to hemoglobin (protein inside red blood cells)

 2: Oxygen dissolving in the body’s plasma (liquid portion of blood)

-Research shows that pranayama deep breathing exercises that focus on the lower part of the lungs maximize the absorption of oxygen.
+Research shows that pranayama, deep breathing exercises that focus on the lower part of the lungs, maximize the absorption of oxygen.
 When we practice a breathwork technique that slows down our breathing, we take longer and fewer inhalations.
-This helps us get more oxygen into our bodies.
+This helps regulate breathing efficiency and supports balanced oxygen and carbon dioxide exchange in the body.
+Here’s how it works: Oxygen absorbed in the lungs enters the bloodstream and is transported to tissues throughout the body, where it supports cellular energy production.

 Pranayama Benefits Backed By Science